newrelic/newrelic-python-agent/tests/cross_agent/fixtures/distributed_tracing/README.md

 Each test will include these fields:

 + `test_name`: A string representing the test name.
-+ `inbound_payload`: Dictionary representing a distributed trace payload as described in the spec.
++ `inbound_payloads`: List of dictionary representing distributed trace payloads as described in the spec.
+AcceptDistributedTracePayload should be called with each payload in turn.
 + `trusted_account_ids`: List of integers.
 These accounts are trusted for the given test.
 + `exact_intrinsics`: Dictionary.
 Each key, value pair in the dictionary